virtual-labs/exp-dev-reference/best-practices/README.md

 #### Naming Conventions
-    1. Declare variable and function names with camelCase or underscore and follow the same format throughout the code
+    1. Declare variable and function names with camelCase or underscore and follow the same format throughout the code.
-    2. The name should accurately describe what the thing does
+    2. Make sure that the name accurately describes the variable's need.
-    3. Do not use shortenings, only use well understood names
+    3. Do not use short forms; only use well understood names.
-    4. If the name looks awkward, the code is probably awkward
-    5. Global variables written in UPPERCASE (We don't, but it's quite common)
+    4. Write global variables in UPPERCASE
-    6. Constants (like PI) written in UPPERCASE
+    5. Write constants (like PI) in UPPERCASE

 #### Variables
     1. Declare all the variables on top